-The Department of Chemistry is planning to award two 2018 Summer Undergraduate Research Fellowships for a 10-week research experience.
-The stipend for the full 10-week fellowship will be $5000.
-BGSU Chemistry and Biochemistry majors who have completed the full-year Organic Chemistry sequence and who will be returning to BGSU for the Fall 2018 semester are eligible to apply.
+The Department of Chemistry is planning to award two 2019 Summer Undergraduate Research Fellowships for a 10-week research experience.
+The stipend for the full 10-week fellowship will be $5,000.
+BGSU Chemistry, Biochemistry, and Forensic Chemistry majors who have completed the full-year Organic Chemistry sequence and who will be returning to BGSU for the Fall 2019 semester are eligible to apply.

 Center for Undergraduate Research: (CURS)

 The Center for Undergraduate Research at BGSU offers several opportunities for students to do research throughout the school year and during the summer.
 Students can receive funding for supplies during the Fall and Spring Semester and up to a $2500 stipend for a 10-week paid summer research fellowship.

 To apply, contact a faculty mentor listed on the CURS website, or contact Dr. Cordula Mora, the director of CURS.